No767/Rin-Docs-V2/docs-v2/versioned_docs/version-v2.x/about/supported-services.md

 | AniList | No | Not Started/Planned | Will have to use GraphQL for AniList | N/A |
 | Spotify               |  No           | 0% done | Requires a full recode | No |

-*Note: Async refers to how to hte code is being executed.
+*Note: Async refers to how to the code is being executed.
 It's referring to asynchronous code.
 For more info about asynchronous code in Python (asyncio), check out the [docs](https://docs.python.org/3/library/asyncio.html).
 Note that Rin (and Kumiko) use [Uvloop](https://github.com/MagicStack/uvloop), which makes asyncio 2 times faster than Node.js and just as fast as many Go programs.